Hafren: Welsh tradition

 A different version of the story is recorded in Oliver Mathews' Towne of Sallop (1616).
 In this version, Hafren's mother Estrildis is called Sŵs-wên, and Locrinus builds the town of Caersws for her around 1086 BC, where she gives birth to Hafren (called Haverwen or Havfren) out of wedlock.
 Locrinus marries Sŵs-wên after the death of Corineus, causing Gwendolen to raise an army and kill Locrinus.
 Gwendolen then travels to Caersws, razes it to the ground, kills both Sŵs-wên and Haverwen, and throws their bodies into the River Severn, which the Britons then name Haverne after Haverwen.
 It claims that the Romans later called them Eistride and Sabrina or Severne.

 According to local legends reported by the antiquarian Thomas Pennant, Hafren was drowned at Dolforwyn Castle; Dôl-forwyn literally means 'maiden's meadow' in Welsh.

 Richard Williams Morgan drew on the previous two stories, and expanded them in The British Kymry (1857).
 In it, Locrinus builds a palace for Estrildis (who Morgan says was also known as Susa) at Caersws, where he concealed her for seven years with the help of his brother Camber.
 Hafren (called Sabra) is born, and is even more beautiful than Estrildis, rivalling her ancestor Venus (Locrinus was a descendant of Venus' son Aeneas).
 When Corineus dies, Gwendolen's army fights Locrinus' forces at the River Stour, and after killing him she hurries to Caersws and seizes Estrildis and Sabra.
 She orders Estrildis to be killed immediately, but was "so moved by the supernatural loveliness of Sabra, that many days elapsed before she could be persuaded to condemn her to death".
 Sabra was then taken to a meadow (Dôl-forwyn, 'the maiden's meadow') by Gwendolen's guards, and cast into the River Severn.

 In literature

 Edmund Spenser retold the story in book two, canto ten of his poem The Faerie Queene (1590).
 Estrild and Sabrina flee Guendolene, who catches them at the River Severn, killing Estrild, but casting "the faire Sabrina almost dead with feare" into the river to drown.

 The Welsh tale of Hafren (variously referred to as Averne, Sabre, Sabren, Sabrina, etc.) was adapted by Milton for his masque Comus (1634), in which the following verses are addressed to the water nymph "Sabrina":

 In art

 Several statues of Sabrina were made, including by Peter Hollins (1846), Holme Cardwell (1865), three by William Calder Marshall (including Amherst College's Statue of Sabrina), John Graham Lough, and others.
+In 1858 the architect and designer, William Burges, produced drawings and plans for a fountain commemorating Sabrina to be located in the city of Gloucester, but it was never constructed.